Alexandria Ocasio-Cortez: January 6 Capitol attack

 In a nearly 90-minute Instagram Live video made in February 2021, Ocasio-Cortez said that she had previously experienced sexual assault, and recounted her experience of fear during the 2021 storming of the United States Capitol, when she was in her office (in the Cannon House Office Building).
 She said she had hidden in her office bathroom before being startled by a Capitol Police officer who entered her office suite and shouted "Where is she?" before ordering her and her staff to evacuate to a different House Office Building.
 Ocasio-Cortez said the officer did not self-identify, and said she first believed the officer's voice was that of an attacker.
 She described sheltering in place in Representative Katie Porter's office and preparing for what she believed would be an assault by rioters on their offices.
 She said, "I had a very close encounter where I thought I was going to die."

-Second Trump administration
+She later said in an interview with Dana Bash, "I didn't think that I was just going to be killed."
+When Bash asked whether she thought she was going to be raped, she answered in the affirmative.

+2024 Democratic National Convention

-Ocasio-Cortez gave her first major convention speech in a primetime slot at the 2024 Democratic National Convention.
+Ocasio-Cortez gave her first major convention speech in a prime-time slot at the 2024 Democratic National Convention.
 She expressed support for the Harris–Walz campaign and heavily criticized Trump, calling him a union buster who would "sell this country for a dollar if it meant lining his own pockets and greasing the palms of his Wall Street friends".
 Ocasio-Cortez addressed the Gaza war, saying Harris was "working tirelessly" for a ceasefire and hostage deal.
-The speech was generally well received.
 Politico wrote that Ocasio-Cortez was one of the party's "most celebrated stars" and that the establishment acknowledged it.
 The speech also led to speculation about whether Ocasio-Cortez would run for higher office.

+Committee leadership bid

-In December 2024, Ocasio-Cortez made a bid for ranking member of the House Oversight Committee, but lost to the more senior Gerry Connolly, 131–84 in the House Democratic Caucus.
+In December 2024, Ocasio-Cortez ran for ranking member of the House Oversight Committee, but lost to the more senior Gerry Connolly, 131–84 in the House Democratic Caucus.
 She emphasized her platform and communication skills while running, while Connolly's supporters highlighted his experience.
-When Connolly announced he was leaving his position in May because his cancer was returning, Ocasio-Cortez declined to run again, saying, "It's actually clear to me that the underlying dynamics in the caucus have not shifted with respect to seniority".
+When Connolly announced in May 2025 that he was leaving his position because his cancer had returned, Ocasio-Cortez declined to run again, saying, "It's actually clear to me that the underlying dynamics in the caucus have not shifted with respect to seniority".